 - Product Design and Development was heroic.
 What do I mean by heroic?
 They were perpetually understaffed but had a small, committed, and talented software engineering team who kept building really great technical products.

 - Other major functions like Sales, Customer Support, Channel Management, Tech Ops, Finance, Accounting, and Admin did exist and were being managed well, but with the usual challenges of a growing business.

-Over the next three to four months the company hired a dedicated person to be the full-time PM as well as a dedicated head of Marketing.
+Over the next three to four months the company hired a dedicated person to be the full-time Product Manager as well as a dedicated head of Marketing.
 Note how much easier it is to hire into a clear structure with well-defined roles.
 Even if your business doesn’t have a budget to make new hires, you should still create the right structure and assign temporary hats to current staff and then hire into those roles as you can afford to do so.

-In this new structure, the accountabilities of the PM Office were to translate requirements from sales, strategy, marketing, and operations; prioritize the short to mid-range Product Development roadmap and resource allocation; and coordinate with Product Marketing on new product and new feature releases so that both internal staff and external customers and prospects are aware, educated, and trained to get the most of those features and benefits.
+In this new structure, the accountabilities of the Product Management Office were to translate requirements from sales, strategy, marketing, and operations; prioritize the short to mid-range Product Development roadmap and resource allocation; and coordinate with Product Marketing on new product and new feature releases so that both internal staff and external customers and prospects are aware, educated, and trained to get the most of those features and benefits.

 - Its net operating margin has improved from approximately 12% to over 50%.

 - Max spends significantly less time managing the business and almost no time managing the product pipeline (other than contributing his desired priorities from Product Strategy).